 Very well known to so many in the Maine Conference, Ron Baard is a graduate of the University of Wisconsin, Madison (B. S., Education) and Princeton Theological Seminary (M. Div.).
 He earned his M.A. and Ph.D. in Theology and Personality (with emphasis in pastoral counseling) at Claremont School of Theology.
 An ordained minister in the United Church of Christ, Dr. Baard is a Member of the Association for Clinical Pastoral Education (Fellow, American Association of Pastoral Counselors), a member of Spiritual Directors International and the Society for Pastoral Theology.

-Ron also currently serves as an Adjunct Professor at New York Theological Seminary, and an Adjunct Instructor at Boston University School of Theology.
-He taught pastoral care classes at the Maine School of Ministry in the fall terms of 2018 and 2019.
-Ron is an member at First Parish Church, United Church of Christ, in Brunswick, Maine where his spouse Mary recently retired as Senior Pastor.
-In his free time he enjoys reading, movies, gardening, bicycling, walking and spending time with his family, including his grandchildren Caleb and Sophie.
+Ron taught pastoral care classes at the Maine School of Ministry in the fall terms of 2018 and 2019.
+Ron is a member at First Parish Church, United Church of Christ, in Brunswick, Maine where his spouse Mary recently retired as Senior Pastor.
+In his free time he enjoys reading, movies, gardening, bicycling, walking and spending time with his family, including grandchildren Caleb and Sophie.

 Anne Hodgman joined the Maine Conference Staff in the Fall of 2001 as a Resource Center Assistant.
 In the Fall of 2008, Anne became the Director of the Resource Center.
 After the conference office moved to Augusta in May of 2013, Anne took on the duties of Accounting Assistant which entails processing all of the Conference and Pilgrim Lodge bills, running the bi-weekly payrolls for both, submitting quarterly and annual reports to the State and Federal Governments on behalf of the Conference and Pilgrim Lodge.